 In response to the Department of the Navy's need to replace its aging EA-6B Prowler electronic attack aircraft, Lockheed Martin has proposed the development of a two-seat electronic attack variant of the JSF.
 Dubbed the EA-35B, the aircraft could potentially be available by 2015, according to industry representatives.
-The Navy currently plans to replace the Prowler with an electronic attack version of the F/A-18E/F. The Marine Corps, which currently has no plans to procure either F/A-18E/F's or the EA-18G electronic attack variant, has reportedly expressed interest in the EA-35B.
-The EA-35B is, however, still in the very early concept phase, has received no DOD development funding.16
+The Navy currently plans to replace the Prowler with an electronic attack version of the F/A-18E/F. The Marine Corps, which currently has no plans to procure either F/A-18E/F's or the EA-18G electronic attack variant, has studied the pros and cons of a dedicated EA-35 aircraft, but reportedly will opt instead to improve the electronic attack capabilities if its baseline F-35 fighters.